KevinGlinski/genesyscloud-cli/README.md

 # Genesys Cloud CLI

-The Genesys Cloud cli is a tool to interact with
+The Genesys Cloud cli is a tool to interact with [Genesys Cloud](https://developer.mypurecloud.com/)

 ## Install
 //TODO: pip install ... ?

 ## Local setup
-The cli authenticates using client credentials which you will have to (create yourself)[https://help.mypurecloud.com/articles/create-an-oauth-client/]
+The cli authenticates using client credentials which you will have to [create yourself](https://help.mypurecloud.com/articles/create-an-oauth-client/)

 ```gc profile new``` is the easiest way to setup your credentials.
 This will create a credentials file at ~/.genesyscloud/credentials and can support multiple profiles for different organizations.